Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 export default App;
 ```

-> You can checkout the [demo repo](https://github.com/Open-Attestation/demo-verifiable-document-issuer) for a compositing of multiple contexts technique.
-Otherwise you should look into other state management tools, once your application scales up.
+>**Note:** See the [demo repo](https://github.com/Open-Attestation/demo-verifiable-document-issuer) of the multiple contexts technique.
+Otherwise, reference other state management tools as your application scales.

-You have deployed the document store successfully .
+You have deployed the document store successfully.

 ### Full verifiable document issuer flow

-You can move on to creating a basic full flow from connecting your MetaMask wallet to creating your own custom document.
+Next, create a basic flow from connecting your MetaMask wallet to creating a custom document.

 You will work out a simple wizard UI to display on screen.
-As transaction times on the Ethereum network are typically much longer than users' expectation, the visual feedback is very important.
+As the transaction time on the Ethereum network is often much longer than users' expectation, the visual feedback is very important.

 1. Create a `components` folder to store all the component files.